 This is the online home of Geocomputation with R, a book on geographic data analysis, visualization and modeling.

 Inspired by the Free and Open Source Software for Geospatial (FOSS4G) movement, the code and prose underlying this book are open, ensuring that the content is reproducible, transparent, and accessible.
-Hosting the source code on GitHub allows anyone to contribute new content and typo fixes for the benefit of everyone.
-The online version of the book is hosted at geocompr.robinlovelace.net and kept up-to-date by GitHub Actions.
-Its current ‘build status’ as follows:
+Hosting the source code on GitHub allows anyone to interact with the project by opening issues or contributing new content and typo fixes for the benefit of everyone.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.